 Often the transmission issue may be due to a problem with the first gear only.
 To verify that the problem is with the first gear, set your BMW transmission in Winter mode, which forces the transmission to start in second gear.

 If your BMW shifts normally when in winter mode, that means there is an issue with the first gear.
 Keep the transmission in winter mode until you get your BMW transmission repaired.

 If your BMW is stuck in the park and the shifter won't come out, the problem could also be the brake light switch or park solenoid.

 BMW that are equipped with twin-turbo may experience shuddering symptoms, especially during a long trip.
 To verify that this is the issue, it is recommended that you stop your car and let it cool down.

 Another reason why you may experience transmission shudder is due to issues with the torque converter.
-This is often due to the fact that the torque converter lock-up is wearing out and not locking the torque converters.
+This is often because the torque converter locks up, is wearing out, and not locking the torque converters.

 BMW transmission shudder may also be caused due to spark plug or fuel injector problems.
 If the check engine light is on, make sure to scan the codes from the ECU so that you can get a better idea of why the transmission shuddering is happening.

 iDrive Transmission Messages